 Come and discover about the migrations of birds from Europe to Africa.
 Take part in Fly: The Bird Migration Game in which you become the bird and have to deal with the perils of migration.
 Plus learn to put GPS transmitters on bird friends and see what information we can get from them to learn more about the birds’ behaviours all year round.

 Come and meet the RSPB and have fun learning about giving nature a home in your own garden.
+Have a go at pipe cleaner bee crafting or make a simple cereal feeder for birds.

 We love nature — we’re passionate about wildlife and wild places.
 Come and hear about our work in Norfolk and beyond making changes for the better, for wildlife and people.